 This is the next step to reengineering.
 To succeed with reengineering, making the imitation better and less costly to produce begins.
 The strategy is to add an idea as opposed to just relying on labor cost differential.
 However, to leverage the reinnovation strategy, the underlying technology core should be amenable to progression.
 Subsequently making the imitation better and also cheaper.
 Moreover, it requires a huge R&D engagement to leverage such an opportunity.
 Furthermore, technology core matures, slowing down the incremental progression, thereby, reinnovation.

 Reinnovation strategy also may target to change the technology core to create a profitable opportunity.
 For example, the Japanese Nichia corporation wanted to enter into the light bulb industry.
 Neither reengineering nor making offered a profitable opportunity.
 Particularly, reinnovation around the mature technology core of the light bulb was not a feasible option.
 Hence, Nichia attempted to change the technology core of the light bulb.
 However, reinnovation of the light bulb with LED technology core led to primitive emergence.
-Hence, Nichia had to undertake serious R&D effort, which led to Nobel Prize-winning scientific discovery and technological invention.
+Hence, Nichia had to undertake a serious R&D effort, which led to Nobel Prize-winning scientific discovery and technological invention.

-Similarly, Sony created success in reinnovating camera with a new technology core—solid-state image sensor.
+Similarly, Sony created success in reinnovating cameras with a new technology core—solid-state image sensor.
 Similarly, Japanese sharp created a similar success story in microwave ovens.
 At present, Tesla has been desperate to reach a sustainable, profitable state out of reinnovated automobiles using battery technology core.
 In fact, at the core of the Japanese successes in building a thriving industrial economy has been turning reengineering journey into a relentless race of reinnovation.
 Often, they created success by changing the technology core.
 Among other countries, Korea has been showing performance in this strategy—although mostly in incremental advancement.

 Making, Reengineering and Reinnovation—Samsung’s journey all the way through

 In 1969, Samsung entered into the electronics industry through making.
 It started offering making services to Japanese brands like Sanyo.
 However, within 10 years, Samsung embarked on reengineering electrical and electronics products.
-It started the journey of reengineering with Microwave oven.
+It started the journey of reengineering with the Microwave oven.
 In order to edge up the competitiveness, Samsung embarked on acquiring reinnovation capability.
 So far, Samsung’s reinnovation has been unfolding as incremental innovation.
 Already, Samsung has created a significant success in mobile handset through its reengineering leading to reinnovation capability.

-Failure of developing countries to traverse through making, reengineering and reinnovation
+Failure of developing countries to traverse through making, reengineering, and reinnovation

-Despite significant state-level supports, however, India, Bangladesh, and many other developing countries could not turn their making and reengineering entry into reinnovation success story.
+Despite significant state-level supports, however, India, Bangladesh, and many other developing countries could not turn their making and reengineering entry into a reinnovation success story.
 Hence, protection and other measures were not sufficient enough to develop a sustainable industrial base.
 At present, China has been desperate to create success in reinnovation.
 Hence, they accelerated R&D investment in producing patents and publications.
-However, China’s success in reinnovation out of record number of patents and publications yet to show profitable stories.
-Hence, it’s time to look into thoroughly to exploit making, reengineering, and reinnovation strategies in a synergistic manner.
+However, China’s success in reinnovation out of a record number of patents and publications yet to show profitable stories.
+Hence, it’s time to look into thoroughly exploiting making, reengineering, and reinnovation strategies in a synergistic manner.